 If you have never registered for a sales tax license in Alabama and your only sales in Alabama are through a Marketplace that is collecting as a Marketplace Facilitator, then you will not need to register for an Alabama sales tax license.

 But, if you have nexus in Alabama and make sales to customers in Alabama on non-marketplace platforms, you will need to register for a sales tax license in this state and collect either sellers use or sales tax on your non-marketplace sales.
 (Note that inventory stored in an Amazon warehouse in Alabama meets the physical presence criteria.)

-I have already registered for a license in Alabama but and all of my sales are Marketplace-only sales.
+I have already registered for a license in Alabama and all of my sales are Marketplace-only sales.
 Should I cancel my existing registration?

 Yes.
 Please call the state's sales tax department at 334-242-1490 to close any accounts that are no longer needed.

-- Please note that if you have previously collected and remitted any county and/or city taxes, you will will need to contact the administrator of any non-state administered localities you have registered with to let them know that you will no longer be collecting/filing for that locality.
+- Please note that if you have previously collected and remitted any county and/or city taxes, you will need to contact the administrator of any non-state administered localities you have registered with to let them know that you will no longer be collecting/filing for that locality.

 - Contact information for these localities can be found here.